wjd-rai/musings/types/README.md

 collection Type₂, and so on, until we have a hierarchy of types.

 Now, I know what you're thinking at this point.
-You want to know whether this hierarchy of types is "ramified," don't you?
-That is, you're wondering whether the following subset relations hold: Type₀ ⊆ Type₁ ⊆ Type₂ ⊆ ⋯  Great question, thanks!
-But this is pretty technical and we don't need to settle it right now.
+You want to know whether this hierarchy of types is "ramified."
+That is, you're wondering whether the following subset relations hold: Type₀ ⊆ Type₁ ⊆ Type₂ ⊆ ⋯  Well, that's a great question (thanks!), but it's quite technical and we won't need to settle it here.
 (Spoiler: in Coq "yes," in Agda "no.")

 ## Syntax